 The positive focus on collaborative relationships and open alliances ensure that students, staff and families lead healthier and more balanced lifestyles with less anxiety and stress.
 Vertical Tutoring is fully aligned with child psychology and child development socially and cognitively, a claim that same-age systems can only aspire to.
 It stands to reason that not only will there be fewer mental health and well-being issues affecting staff and students, but families too should function more effectively.
 Such changes should result in more positive and supportive schools and local communities, and the values such communities advocate and embrace will impact how a nation develops.

-For multi-age organisations to succeed, schools (which include all Board members) must ensure that all learning relationships are functional and interconnected, enabling information to flow and support learning and interventions.
+For multi-age organizations to succeed, schools (which include all Board members) must ensure that all learning relationships are functional and interconnected, enabling information to flow and support learning and interventions.
 This requires courage, fearlessness, teamwork and ongoing training of all involved as a new education narrative and distributed leadership evolves.
 Critically, leaders and managers must commit to such a system by being Tutors or Co-Tutors themselves.

 When a school transitions to a multi-age system, governments can reduce the bureaucratic demands and regulations that too often impact negatively on schools.
-As the school moves from a teaching organisation to a learning organisation, the opportunity for teachers and non-teaching staff to develop authentic and meaningful relationships with students grows.
+As the school moves from a teaching organization to a learning organization, the opportunity for teachers and non-teaching staff to develop authentic and meaningful relationships with students grows.
 There is much global research to suggest that young people cherish such diverse and close learning relationships during the challenging and confusing adolescent years.

-This paper*, with the help, experiences and insights of Peter Barnard, tries to capture some of the critical aspects of a Vertical Tutoring School—a high trust organization—and its increasingly powerful relevance in the 21st Century global community.
+This paper, with the help, experiences and insights of Peter Barnard, tries to capture some of the critical aspects of a Vertical Tutoring School—a high trust organization—and its increasingly powerful relevance in the twenty-first century global community.
 This is merely a snapshot.
 I have not included the principled step-by-step guide to the implementation of a Vertical Tutoring System in a school – a journey that will take between six and nine months – a process that requires considerable unlearning and new learning for all involved.
 Otherwise, no costs are involved!